vertica/vertica-containers/UDx-container/README.md

 | `TARGET` | Required.
 The file type of the Vertica binary that you use in the build process.<br>Accepts `rpm` or `deb`. |
 | `VERTICA_VERSION` | The version number of the Vertica binary used in the build process.
 This value is optional for a [canonically-named Vertica binary](#building-with-a-canonically-named-vertica-binary).<br> You can use this variable to build containers for different Vertica versions. |

 You might build multiple containers to develop UDxs for multiple Vertica versions.
-To help distinguish between containers, define `OSTAG` and `VERTICA_VERSION` in the build command.
+To help distinguish among containers, define `OSTAG` and `VERTICA_VERSION` in the build command.
 If you set `OSTAG=centos` and `VERTICA_VERSION=11.0.0-0`, the full container specification is `verticasdk:centos-11.0.0-0`.

 ## Build with a canonically-named Vertica binary